historic-trails/website/sites/alyssa-lemke-rabbit-ear-mountain.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="!800's Clayton Main Street" image-url="clayton-main-street-1800's.jpg"
+  caption="1800's Clayton Main Street, the next safe haven after Rabbit Ear" image-url="clayton-main-street-1800's.jpg" source-url="https://images.app.goo.gl/o21nCJiFMbRAmq7q8"
-  source-url="https://images.app.goo.gl/o21nCJiFMbRAmq7q8"
 %}
 ### How it got its name

-It was named “Rabbit Ear” after the great Cheyenne Chief Orejo de Conejos, whose name translates to ‘Rabbits Ear’, who was killed in a bloody battle with the Spanish settlers in 1717.
-It was said that his name was given to him due to a damaged ear from frostbite.
-He was buried on top of the larger mountain and these volcanic hills were name after him to memorialize his bravery against the Spanish.
+Rabbit Ear Mountain was named “Rabbit Ear” after the great Cheyenne Chief Orejo de Conejos, whose name translates to ‘Rabbits Ear’.
+He was given this name due to his supposed damaged ear caused by frostbite when he was a child.
+According to the popular story told by the early Spanihs settelers, this Chief was killed in a bloody battle with the Spanish Army in 1717.
+After the battel, Orejo de Conejos was buried on top of the larger of the two volcanic hills, and therefore nameed after him to memorialize his bravery against the Spanish.

 ### The Battle

 The story of the battle of Rabbit Ear Mountain is told in the perspective of the Spanish-American settlers, taking place in 1717.
-In this story, the battle started after some Comanches were holding several Spanish prisoners’ hostage.
-As a result, an expedition of about 500 soldiers was sent from Santa Fe to attempt to release these prisoners.
-The expedition was well armed and after learning that the Comanche were camped at Rabbit Ear, they preceded to charge the camp at daylight.
-This killed hundreds and are said to have taken 700 Comanches prisoner.
-The battle was extremely bloody and, in the end, the Spanish captives were liberated form the Comanches.
-As a result, it was said that the Comanche never again went on the warpath against the Spaniards and a treaty was made to cease the fighting between the two.
+In this legendary story, the battle started after some Comanche Indians were holding several Spanish hostage.
+As a result, an expedition of about 500 soldiers was sent from Santa Fe to attempt to free these prisoners from thier bondage.
+The expedition was well armed and equipped as they moved out toward Rabbit Ear after learning that they were camped out there.
+Once the Spanish forces arrived, they decided to charge the camp at daylight.
+This battle killed hundreds, both Spanish and Comanche, and the Spanish was said to have taken 700 Comanches prisoner.
+The Spanish were successful in freeing the captives.
+It is also roumered that the Comanche never again went on the warpath against the Spaniards and a treaty was made to cease the fighting between the two grpups.

 ### Terrain